 - Runny or blocked nose (rhinitis)

 Haze particles can also affect the heart and lungs, especially in children who already have chronic heart or lung diseases such as asthma.
 Exposure to the haze particles can cause their conditions to worsen.
 Long-term exposure to haze particles can potentially contribute to the development of chronic lung diseases in children.

 Children with asthma need to take special care in order to minimise the impact of the haze on their health and day-to-day activities.
 Even a person with a history of asthma who has not experienced an attack in years may start to experience asthma symptoms again.

-Masks that offer protection against airborne particles include N95 masks and EN-149 masks, which meet a type of European standard for respiratory masks.
-It is important to ensure a good mask fit for optimal protection.
-Young children are often given normal surgical masks during the haze season as the standard N95 masks are too large to fit – these are unfortunately not helpful in reducing exposure to fine particulate matter present in haze and do not provide a good seal.
+Masks that offer protection against airborne particles include N95 masks and EN-149 masks.
+It is important to ensure the mask fits properly for optimal protection.
+Young children are often given normal surgical masks during the haze season as the standard N95 masks are too large for them.
+Unfortunately, surgical masks are not helpful in reducing exposure to fine particulate matter present in haze and do not provide a good seal.

 Exposure to the haze can irritate the eyes, nose and throat of children, causing symptoms like conjunctivitis, rhinitis, throat irritation, prolonged cough or wheezing.

 Haze particles can potentially worsen conditions like asthma or contribute to chronic lung diseases in children.

 Improve and maintain air quality at home by keeping doors and windows closed, cleaning air conditioning filters regularly and installing portable air cleaners to reduce particulate matter.

 If your child has asthma, ensure their condition is well-controlled to reduce the incidence of an asthma attack triggered by the haze.

 Want to find out more?
 You may be interested in these articles: